Osteopathy & Pregnancy

 The most common complaints during pregnancy

 - Neck, shoulder and upper back pain

 The philosophy of Osteopathy is that structure and function are interrelated.
 In laymans terms this means that our treatments aim to normalise the structure, so that it functions as efficiently as possible.

 We aim to assist the natural process of pregnancy and birth by aiding the body to adapt and align as the pregnancy progresses.
-Osteopathic treatment may achieve this by using gentle techniques, while making sure the mother is comfortable at all times.
+Osteopathic treatment uses techniques appropriate for pregnancy, while making sure the mother is comfortable at all times.

 Osteopathy after pregnancy

 Depending on the type of labour experienced, women can have a wide range of issues post-natally.
-Osteopathic care may help to minimise the musculoskeletal tension that may have arisen during birth or as a result of the pregnancy, affecting pelvic mobility, pain and discomfort.
+The main issues that present to us at the clinic are musculoskeletal issues that may have arisen during birth or as a result of the pregnancy, presenting as pain and discomfort.
 If you have unresolved childbirth stresses from labour, these can contribute not only to ongoing back problems, but also to difficulties with menstruation, stress incontinence, and bowel problems such as constipation.